babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

 Lifetime	As configured using Expires option	until deleted	until tab is closed SSL support	Supported	Not supported	Not supported Maximum data size	4KB	5 MB	5MB
-⬆ Back to Top

 What is the main difference between localStorage and sessionStorage LocalStorage is the same as SessionStorage but it persists the data even when the browser is closed and reopened(i.e it has no expiration time) whereas in sessionStorage data gets cleared when the page session ends.

-⬆ Back to Top

 How do you access web storage
 The Window object implements the WindowLocalStorage and WindowSessionStorage objects which has localStorage(window.localStorage) and sessionStorage(window.sessionStorage) properties respectively.
 These properties create an instance of the Storage object, through which data items can be set, retrieved and removed for a specific domain and storage type (session or local).
 For example, you can read and write on local storage objects as below

 localStorage.setItem("logo", document.getElementById("logo").value);
 localStorage.getItem("logo");
-⬆ Back to Top

 What are the methods available on session storage
 The session storage provided methods for reading, writing and clearing the session data